secoda/gitbook/integrations/data-quality-tools/great-expectations-integration/README.md

 ---
-description: This page walks through the Secoda and GE integration that Secoda supports
+description: An overview of the Great Expectations integration with Secoda
 ---

 # Great Expectations